Follow these five tips to make sure your rebranding is a wild success.

 1. Ask yourself the tough questions.

 Michelle Barry, founder of Mesmerize Media Consulting, said that it's important to really think about your company and get a strong understanding of who your company is, what you do better than anyone, and what you want your customers to know about you.
+Think about your current customer base and what type of brand values they are searching for.
+Keep up to date with current events and find out what is trending right now in the market.
+What are customers looking for in a business similar to yours?

 "I often suggest doing a customer focus group to kick things off, to get a better idea of what your customers think of you right now," she added.
 "That can help you inform the strategy for how to get your brand to where you want it to be."